SydneyBioX/GHIST_plus/README.md

 segmentation, saved checkpoint, stripped cache, and train-derived average expression reference.
 BreastCancer2 expression and cell-type labels are not used during prediction.

+Expected outputs include predicted expression files, predicted cell-type files, cell-type probability files, and run metadata.
+Runtime depends on GPU and disk speed; on a CUDA workstation, the cached demo is expected to run in minutes to hours.
+CPU-only execution is not recommended.

 ## Data Configuration